 - Make the dressing by mixing all ingredients and firmly shake until well mixed.
 Drizzle on salad and serve immediately.

-- Use pre-cooked bacon as a time-saver.
+- You can use pre-cooked bacon as a time-saver.

 - You can store the leftover salad dressing in a mason jar, for several days.